 (1 2 4 6) -> (1 2 4 6) : No swap in last two elements.

 As no swaps occurred at any stage, now the algorithm understands sorting is perfect.

 Bubble sort has got its name because elements move up into the correct order, which is like bubbles rising to the surface.

 Bubble sort in Python Language

-Now let’s see the logical implementation of bubble sort through python.
+Now let’s see the logical implementation of bubble sort through Python.
 Python is a very widely used language these days.
-Understanding it through python will surely give you the confidence to be able to write it in any other languages as well.
+Understanding it through Python will surely give you the confidence to be able to write it in any other language as well.